 Search this site

-The number of new COVID cases, hospitalizations and deaths has been declining rapidly for the last two months.
-Over half of the 5 million population has been fully vaccinated.
+The number of new COVID cases continue to rapidly decline from the recent Omicron spike.
+Over 2/3 of the 5 million population has been fully vaccinated.
 Consistent with the rest of the world, the majority of the new COVID cases have been with those that have not been vaccinated.

 There are strict entry requirements for entering Costa Rica due to the COVID pandemic: